Todd2112/My-Portfolio/Train_AI/README.md

 - **Human-in-the-Loop Accuracy:** Experts guide AI training, eliminating hallucinations and flawed outputs.
 - **Continuous Learning:** The AI evolves with your business, staying up-to-date without manual retraining.
 - **Cross-Platform Training:** Ingest documents, URLs, or manual entries for **robust, modular learning**.

+---

+## What This Is — and What This Is Not

+### What This Is
+- A **modular AI platform** that you control.
+- A **Human-in-the-Loop LLM training system** that learns from your data and expert guidance.
+- **Web-browser based**, intuitive, and easy for your team to use.
+- **LLM-agnostic**, CPU or GPU compatible, and scalable from laptops to servers.
+- **Quick deployment** — I install, train your team, and leave you running independently.

+### What This Is Not
+- **Not a subscription service:** You own the software and your AI; there’s no monthly fee unless you choose to rehire me for updates or upgrades.
+- **Not 24/7 tech support:** I get your system up and running.
+Your team operates it day-to-day.
+- **Not tied to a single AI model or cloud provider:** You are free to choose and swap models as your business evolves.
+- **Not an auto-magical solution:** Human-in-the-loop is essential; you train your AI, it learns intelligently from your input.